IBM-Cloud/ansible-collection-ibm/docs/ibm_is_subnet.rst

 Parameters
 ----------

+  total_ipv4_address_count (False, int, None)
+    The total number of IPv4 addresses in this subnet.

-  ipv4_cidr_block (False, str, None)
+  tags (False, list, None)
-    IPV4 subnet - CIDR block
+    List of tags

-  name (True, str, None)
+  resource_group (False, str, None)
-    (Required for new resource) Subnet name
+    The resource group for this subnet

   routing_table (False, str, None)
     routing table id that is associated with the subnet

-  total_ipv4_address_count (False, int, None)
-    The total number of IPv4 addresses in this subnet.

-  public_gateway (False, str, None)
+  network_acl (False, str, None)
-    Public Gateway of the subnet
+    The network ACL for this subnet

   vpc (True, str, None)
     (Required for new resource) VPC instance ID

+  zone (True, str, None)
+    (Required for new resource) Subnet zone info

+  name (True, str, None)
+    (Required for new resource) Subnet name

   ip_version (False, str, ipv4)
     The IP version(s) to support for this subnet.

-  network_acl (False, str, None)
+  public_gateway (False, str, None)
-    The network ACL for this subnet
+    Public Gateway of the subnet

-  resource_group (False, str, None)
+  ipv4_cidr_block (False, str, None)
-    The resource group for this subnet

-  zone (True, str, None)
-    (Required for new resource) Subnet zone info
+    IPV4 subnet - CIDR block

   id (False, str, None)